ekiametis/task-management-board/README.md

 # 3. Challenge description

-This projects is a simulation of a Task Management Board, where you can open some Cards on Colunms, giving some descriptions, and move on these from the columns.
+This projects is a simulation of a Task Management Board, where you can open some Cards and Columns, giving some descriptions, and move these on from the columns.

 The default columns built and available to use are: [`To Do`, `Doing`, `Done`]